th1j5/ouroboros.rocks/content/en/docs/Examples/dev-1.md

 application in the tools directory.

-To compile your C program from the command line, you have to link -lourobos-dev.
+To compile your C program from the command line, you have to link -louroboros-dev.
 For instance, in the Ouroboros repository, you can do

 ```bash
 cd src/tools/oecho